CIVT-DT: Licensing

 By the mid-1990s, nearly two decades had passed since Vancouver had last received a new television station—CKVU-TV in 1976.
 A 1977 CRTC study found that, under its projections, Vancouver would need seven additional TV stations by 2001, including three new English-language commercial outlets as well as a multilingual station focused on ethnic communities in the region.
-While population growth had largely followed the CRTC's projections from that time, the growth in the television station industry had not.
+While population growth mostly followed the CRTC's projections from that time, the growth in the television station industry had not.
 The three existing major stations in Vancouver—CBC station CBUT, CHAN-TV (known as BCTV), and CKVU-TV—were coming under increasing scrutiny as being not adequately reflective of an increasingly diverse community.
-In a July 1996 column, Robert Mason Lee of The Globe and Mail noted that BCTV had the "dangerous arrogance of a local-news gorilla", called CBUT's news product "wholesome" but noted that the local CBC station "has neither the money nor the authority to produce local television", and labeled CKVU as "deplorable", "paving the road to hell", and "cheap and undeserving of Vancouver".
+In a July 1996 column, Robert Mason Lee of The Globe and Mail noted that BCTV had the "dangerous arrogance of a local-news gorilla", called CBUT's news product "wholesome" but noted that the local CBC station "has neither the money nor the authority to produce local television".
+He also labeled CKVU as "deplorable", "paving the road to hell", and "cheap and undeserving of Vancouver".
 There was also a decided sentiment in the growing British Columbia film and television production community that there were no decision-making entities in Vancouver.
 Producers in British Columbia derided the "$1,500 cup of coffee"—the meetings, complete with airfare, that Vancouver creatives had to make with Toronto leaders to get approval for their proposals.

 The process that led to the launch of CIVT began when Rogers Communications and CanWest Global Communications filed separate applications with the Canadian Radio-television and Telecommunications Commission (CRTC) in August 1995 and January 1996, respectively, to launch new television stations in the Vancouver–Victoria market.
 In line with the commission's usual practice, the CRTC issued a general call for applications in March 1996, with a public hearing that September.
 In all, five applications were considered: